nkappler/zuteil/README.md

 ## Usage

 Let's look at some examples to see what we can do with zuteil.
-I'll use Promises, async/await and arrow functions a lot.
-If you have never worked with promises or need a refresher on how these things work, I recommend these excellent articles from Nicolás Bevaqua over at ponyfoo.com:
+I am going to use Promises, async/await and arrow functions a lot.
+If you have never worked with these concepts or need a refresher on how they work, I recommend these excellent articles from Nicolás Bevaqua over at ponyfoo.com:

 - [ES6 Promises in Depth](https://ponyfoo.com/articles/es6-promises-in-depth)
 - [Understanding JavaScript's async await](https://ponyfoo.com/articles/understanding-javascript-async-await)